-The Chase Sapphire Preferred is a solid option if you want some flexibility in your redemption options through the Chase Ultimate Rewards program.
-Using this type of rewards currency and this card, you can transfer points 1:1 to airline and hotel programs, book travel through the Chase portal and get 25 percent more value out of your points.
+The Chase Sapphire Preferred is a solid option if you want some maximum travel value in your redemption options.
+With this card, you can transfer Chase Ultimate Rewards points 1:1 to airline and hotel programs or book travel through the Chase portal and get 25 percent more value out of your points.
 You can also redeem your points for cash back, statement credits, gift cards and more.

 Chase lets you combine all your points with a spouse or partner who lives at the same address, so it makes sense for couples to each have their own card and earn their own sign-up bonus early on.

 Other cardholder benefits couples might use include trip cancellation and interruption insurance, primary auto rental insurance coverage, purchase protection against damage or theft, extended warranties on eligible items and baggage insurance coverage.

-Best for no annual fee: Wells Fargo Propel American Express® card
+Best for no annual fee: Wells Fargo Active Cash Card

 - No annual fee

-- Zero percent intro APR on purchases from account opening and qualifying balance transfers for 12 months, followed by a variable APR of 14.49 to 24.99 percent
+- Zero percent intro APR on purchases from account opening and qualifying balance transfers from account opening for 15 months, followed by a variable APR of 17.24 percent, 22.24 percent, or 27.24 percent

 Why it’s the best with no annual fee

-If you and your spouse need to make a large purchase, you can also save money with the intro zero percent APR offer on purchases from account opening for 12 months.
-Just remember, that rate won’t last forever; your card’s APR will reset to the higher variable rate of 14.49 percent to 24.99 percent once 12 months are up.
+If you and your spouse need to make a large purchase, you can also save money with the intro 0 percent APR offer on purchases from account opening for 15 months.
+Just remember, that rate won’t last forever: your card’s APR will reset to the higher variable rate of 17.24 percent, 22.24 percent, or 27.24 percent once 15 months are up.

 Best for groceries: Blue Cash Preferred® Card from American Express

-- Earn 6 percent cash back on up to $6,000 spent each year at U.S. supermarkets (then 1 percent) as well as select streaming services, 3 percent back on U.S. gas stations and transit and 1 percent back on other purchases
+- Earn 6 percent cash back on up to $6,000 spent each year at U.S. supermarkets (then 1 percent) as well as select streaming services, 3 percent back on U.S. gas station purchases and transit and 1 percent back on other purchases

-- Zero percent intro APR on purchases for 12 months, followed by a variable APR of 13.99 to 23.99 percent
+- Zero percent intro APR on purchases and balance transfer for 12 months, followed by a variable APR of 16.24 percent to 27.24 percent

 Why it’s the best for groceries